louisjensen/simple-logo-IDE/doc/API_REVIEW_lbj7_ih52.md

     * Louis: We plan to create a class for each individual item that will appear on the screen and use one GUI class to add them all to the screen.

-3. What exceptions (error cases) might occur in your part and how will you handle them (or not, by throwing)?
+3. What back_end.exceptions (error cases) might occur in your part and how will you handle them (or not, by throwing)?

-    * Ian: Exceptions that we will be accounting for have to do with file choice for the turtle image and invalid command exceptions.
+    * Ian: Exceptions that we will be accounting for have to do with file choice for the turtle image and invalid command back_end.exceptions.
 These will be returned by our popup error display to the user.

     * Louis: Make sure that a command the user enters that returns an error is not added to the list of past commands, so they can not click on it to use again.